Kala Bagai: Legacy

 Kala Bagai's photos, letters, and oral history audio are archived by the South Asian American Digital Archive.

-Her story has become a subject of increasing interest to Asian American and other historians after her death.
+Her story became a subject of increasing interest to Asian American and other historians after her death, in articles, books, and an academic symposium.
+She was also the subject of feminist and children's literature, and a t-shirt.

+Dasgupta reflected on her story and legacy:"While the overwhelming majority of early South Asian immigrants were men, it is crucial to not ignore the experiences of women…She was financially secure at a time when most immigrants from British India tended to come from straitened circumstances…[and yet faced] her fair share of tragedy: her first husband, Vaishno Das Bagai, committed suicide and two of her sons, Brij and Madan, predeceased her…Kala Bagai overcame personal grief and racial discrimination to create for herself a life of dignity and joy.
+Moreover, in providing service to others in her community and beyond, she also demonstrated how one could lead a full life."

 Kala Bagai Way in Berkeley, California

 The city of Berkeley, California named a downtown street after Kala Bagai in 2021, as part of the reconfiguration of Shattuck Avenue.
 The two block stretch known formerly as "Shattuck Avenue East" was renamed "Kala Bagai Way" after a year of community activism in support, in recognition of both her activism and her racist exclusion from the city a century earlier.
 It was the first street in the city named after an Asian American.